spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

 	The ``qgis2web`` plugin has many limitations and it cannot do everything that the powerful web mapping libraries ``OpenLayers`` and ``Leaflet`` can do.
 This process can act as the starting point in your web mapping process and save you valuable time by creating a basic template from which you can further customize the web map.
 You can edit these files in a code editor to customize as you wish.

-31. Now the map will be render in your default web browser.
-Now let’s test the last option added to map, (i.e) *Geolocate user*, click on the :guilabel:`Marker` icon.
+31. The web-map will be rendered in your default web browser.
+Now, let’s test the last option added to map, (i.e) *Geolocate user*, click on the :guilabel:`Marker` icon.

    .. image:: /static/3/web_mapping_with_qgis2web/images/31.png
       :align: center